ditup-old/ditup/README.md

 npm library [sharp](https://github.com/lovell/sharp) depends on installing [libvips](https://github.com/jcupitt/libvips) (library for processing images)

 ## what is the logo?
 The logo is still a work in process.
-Fungi are a fascinating species.
-Their spores can be present underground for quite some time.
+Fungi are a fascinating creatures.
+Their spores can be present underground for a long time.
 In good conditions their mycelia will grow.
-And when they meet, they can produce mushrooms (the fruit) with great speed and effectiveness. [[look here](https://upload.wikimedia.org/wikipedia/commons/d/d7/Fungi_Sexual_reproduction_cycle.png)]
+And when they meet, they can produce mushrooms (the fruit) with great speed and effectiveness. [[look here](https://upload.wikimedia.org/wikipedia/commons/d/d7/Fungi_Sexual_reproduction_cycle.png)] A mycologist would tell you more fascinating stories.

-That's why the logo wants to depict one or three mushrooms in some (simplified) form.
+The logo wants to depict one or three mushrooms in some (simplified) form.

 ## License